brownag/sANDREWbox/PhotoGeotagExtractor/README.md

 # [currently not supported] device_timezone - convert image timezone to local timezone
 device_timezone <- Sys.timezone()

-# threshold_distance - maximum distance of image cluster centroids to related points in point_layer
+# threshold_distance - maximum distance (meters) of image cluster centroids to related points in point_layer
 #                      NOTE: when calculating image centroids, _half_ the threshold_dist is used to define clusters
 threshold_dist <- 100